This is some cynical shit.

 - the made-by-executive-committee thing is palpable.

-- it’s one thing when the dialogue is unimaginative or obvious; it’s another tautological or over-expositional.
+- it’s one thing when dialogue is unimaginative or obvious; it’s another when it’s tautological or over-expositional.
 It implies that either the film-makers are, or the film-makers assume the audience is, dumb or less screen literate than is functionally plausible in this day and age.

 - ditto the editing.
 And the music cues.
 Holy shit.

 - the film-makers (executives?
 Difficult to say, at this point) clearly do not understand these characters, or character motivation or portrayal in general.
 What makes bad guys bad or good, how alliances work… this movie just moves people around into desired positions with no more logic than kids with action figures.
 How is El Diablo calling these guys his “family” by the end?
 Why does Boomerang return, or Croc… do anything, really?
 Who are these guys?
 Perhaps the worst example: Harley Quinn’s “crazy” is portrayed as an intentional (literal) dive into “madness” (as represented by a vat of chemicals?), and her ultimate fantasy is a normal nuclear family life with a normal-looking Joker.